Article 50 Transparency Looks Easy. The Engineering May Not Be.

 Article 50 is the entirety of Chapter IV.
 Four distinct obligations, each with its own subject and its own bar.

-All of Chapter IV applies from 2 August 2026, regardless of risk classification.
+Article 50 disclosure duties apply from 2 August 2026 and the deadline to mark AI-generated content is 2 December 2026, regardless of risk classification.
+The Omnibus moved the high-risk deadline to December 2027 and cut the content-marking grace to three months, but left the general Article 50 disclosure date where it was.
 Article 50 has no carve-out for “limited risk” simply because the system isn’t high-risk elsewhere.
 All four obligations are also unusually easy for a regulator, journalist, or competitor to verify externally.
-A mystery shopper, a single API call, or a walk past a shop window is enough.

 The first thing teams underestimate is the scope of “interact directly with natural persons.”
 Customer-service chatbots are the obvious case.
 But: